ReactTraining/react-workshop/remix/lessons/03-url-state/exercise/GUIDE.md

 myArray.filter(fn) // Returns a new array based on the filter function.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter myArray.concat(newValue) // Similar to push but this returns a new array with the value added

-// URLSearchParams is a web standard to do CRUD operations on the URL search params const search = new URLSearchParams('https://example.com?a=b')
+// URLSearchParams is a web standard for CRUD operations on the URL search params.
+// It returns an object that we can do methods on (see below) const search = new URLSearchParams('https://example.com?a=b')

+// We can also get this object from `useSearchParams` which returns
-// search is an instance of `new URLSearchParams` const [search] = useSearchParams()
+// the same search object based on what's currently in the URL const [search] = useSearchParams()

 // Getters and setters